-‘What the Robot Saw’ (v 0.1 alpha) is a perpetual, robot-generated livestream film, curated, animated and edited algorithmically from among the least viewed and subscribed YouTube videos uploaded over the past few hours.
-A Robot/AI filmmaker makes its way through the world of low engagement online video, focusing its attention on people who don’t usually get attention.
+Welcome to Robot TV… ‘What the Robot Saw’ (v 0.3 … still work in progress…) is the documentary work of a robot paparazzi experimental filmmaker.
+It’s also a massively durational online robo-performance and archive.
+A perpetual, robot-generated livestream film, ‘What the Robot Saw’ is constantly curated, edited, and archived algorithmically from among the least viewed and subscribed YouTube videos uploaded over the past several hours.
+As the contrarian Robot/AI filmmaker makes its way through the world of low engagement online video, it obsessively focuses its attention on people other robots have omitted from our attention.

-An invisible audience of software robots continually analyze content on the Internet.
+Humans have a complicated relationship with robots.
+Especially the documentarians… An invisible audience of software robots continually analyze content on the Internet.
 Videos by non-“YouTube stars” that algorithms don’t promote to the top of the search rankings or the “recommended” sidebar may be seen by few or no human viewers.
 For these videos, robots may be the primary audience.
 In ‘What the Robot Saw,’ the Robot is AI voyeur turned cinematographer, depicting and magnifying the online personas of the subjects of a never-ending film.

 Although the YouTube live stream is central to the project, the technical limitations of live streaming mean the image and sound quality are not ideal and may vary with network conditions.
 A high quality stream can be generated locally for art installations and screenings.